vamc294/VSD-Workshop/README.md

 Testbench is a setup to apply stimulus (test_vectors) [test_vectors] (https://en.wikipedia.org/wiki/Test_vector) to design to check its functionality.
 Testbench doesn't have any primary inputs and outputs.

 **How Simulator works ?**:
- &emsp; &emsp;1.

  Simulator works for changes in the input signal.
- &emsp; &emsp;2.
  Upon change to input, output is evaluated.
 If no change to input, then there will be no change to output.

 ![](assets/simulation.png)
 The simulation output of iVerilog can be taken as a value change dump ('.vcd') file that could then be visualized in GTKWave.
 [GTKWave](http://gtkwave.sourceforge.net/) is an open source tool for visualizing the signal dumps in .vcd/.lxt formats.